Maryland Community College Promise Scholarship

 - $150,000 if the applicant is married or resides in a two-parent household

-- Must have a cumulative GPA of at least 2.3 at end of 1st semester/senior year of high school
+- Must have a cumulative GPA of at least 2.3 at end of first semester/senior year of high school

-- Must, within 2 years after graduating from high school or within 2 years after successfully
+- Must, within two years after graduating from high school or within two years after

 - Submit a Free Application for Federal Student Aid (FAFSA) or Maryland State Financial Aid Application (MSFAA).
-There is not a separate application for Maryland’s CCP.
+There is not a separate application for Maryland’s Community College Promise program.
 Students must list their Maryland community college on their FAFSA or MSFAA to ensure consideration for the Maryland Community College Promise program.

 - Enroll full-time in and complete at least 12 credits per semester at their local community